Leaving an Abusive Relationship with No Money

 You will need friends and family around who will support you and give you the strength that you need to remain strong and resolute in your decision.

-Join an online support group or talk to someone who has been through what you’re going through.
-Having support from others who have been through the same thing, can help you get through difficult times.
+Join online support groups or talk to someone who has been through what you’re going through.
+Having support from others who have been through the same thing can help you get through difficult times.

 Don’t wait until conditions get worse.
 If you’re in an unhealthy relationship, leave before your partner’s abuse escalates.